chiara-mauri/Accurate-interpretable-generative-model-for-image-based-prediction/README.md

 In this repository, we present a model for image-based single-subject prediction that is inherently interpretable.
 We provide both the Matlab and the Python version of the code.
 The repository does not contain a pre-trained model, but it can be used to train a model on your own data.
 Details about the model can be found in:

-Accurate and explainable image-based prediction using a lightweight generative model.
-Mauri, C., Cerri, S., Puonti, O., M¨uhlau, M. and Van Leemput, K., 2022.
+**Accurate and explainable image-based prediction using a lightweight generative model**.
+Mauri, C., Cerri, S., Puonti, O., Mühlau, M. and Van Leemput, K., 2022.
 In ‘International Conference on Medical Image Computing and
-Computer-Assisted Intervention’, Springer, pp. 448–458.
+Computer-Assisted Intervention’, Springer, pp. 448–458. https://link.springer.com/chapter/10.1007/978-3-031-16452-1_43

-A Lightweight Causal Model for Interpretable Subject-level Prediction.
+**A Lightweight Causal Model for Interpretable Subject-level Prediction**.
 Mauri, C., Cerri, S., Puonti, O., Mühlau, M. and Van Leemput, K., 2023. arXiv preprint arXiv:2306.11107 https://arxiv.org/pdf/2306.11107.pdf